othon-dev/declusor/src/declusor/controller/README.md

 - **Input Processing**: Controllers parse and validate command arguments before execution.
 - **Command Orchestration**: Controllers instantiate and execute the appropriate commands.
 - **Response Management**: Controllers handle output from remote sessions and present it to the user.
+- **Dependency Injection**: Controllers receive all dependencies (session, console) as parameters.

 ## Design Principles

 1. **Thin Controllers**: Controllers delegate business logic to command objects and utilities.
-2. **Consistent Signatures**: All controller functions share a common signature for uniform routing.
+2. **Dependency Injection**: Controllers depend on abstractions (interfaces), not concrete implementations.
+3. **Consistent Signatures**: Controller functions follow the `MetaController` type signature.
-3. **Error Propagation**: Controllers allow domain exceptions to propagate for centralized handling.
+4. **Error Propagation**: Controllers allow domain exceptions to propagate for centralized handling.
-4. **Asynchronous Execution**: All controllers are asynchronous to support non-blocking I/O operations.
+5. **Asynchronous Execution**: All controllers are asynchronous to support non-blocking I/O operations.

 ## Expected Behavior

 Controller functions within this package should:

-- Accept session, router, and command line arguments
+- Accept session, console, and command line arguments (no router dependency unless needed)
+- Depend on `interface` types, not concrete implementations
 - Parse command arguments using standard parsing utilities
 - Validate inputs before proceeding with execution
 - Instantiate and execute the appropriate command objects